Masonlet/StarletSamples/README.md

-# StartletTesting
+# StarletSamples
-A repository for testing the Starlet Engine.
+A repository for demonstrating the Starlet Engine.
 Includes sample scenes, meshes, textures, and shaders.

 ## Sample Scenes